PoslinskiNet/ember-testing-guide/README.md

 # Type your code

-It may not be connected with testing at a first glance, but using a type system for your code can be a sort of testing as well.
+It may not be connected with testing at a first glance, but using a type system for your code can be a kind of testing as well.

-In the Ember ecosystem, we have an add-on that adds easy support for **TypeScript**.
+In the Ember ecosystem, we have an addon called `ember-cli-typescript` that adds easy support for **TypeScript**.
 We can write our code in **.ts** and then it will be automatically compiled into a compatible js code with a type check.

 It can be very useful for unit-level tests, where part of the issues may only be connected to an incorrect type of the variable passed to the interface. **Thanks to strong typing, you will get feedback from your code before the runtime.**

 More info can be found in an add-on repo: https://github.com/typed-ember/ember-cli-typescript